AvigarD611/internet-plan-service/README.md

 ```
 ## Configuration
 ```
-Make sure you have already setup everything required to run PHP and MySQL
+Make sure you have already setup everything required to run PHP and MariaDB
 ```
 ### 1. Copy environment file
 ```